ibm-messaging/mq-helm/charts/ibm-mq/README.md

 * [Optional] Create three [Services](https://kubernetes.io/docs/concepts/services-networking/service/) of type ClusterIP when Native HA is enabled.
 This provides internal communication between the three Pods of the StatefulSet.
 * [Optional] Create a [Service](https://kubernetes.io/docs/concepts/services-networking/service/) of type NodePort for the MQ data traffic.
 This is used to ensure that MQ connections outside of the Kubernetes Cluster have a consistent entry point, regardless of where the Queue Manager is actually running.
 * [Optional] Create a [Service](https://kubernetes.io/docs/concepts/services-networking/service/) of type NodePort for the MQ web console.
 This is used to ensure that connections to the Web Console from outside of the Kubernetes Cluster have a consistent entry point, regardless of where the Queue Manager is actually running.
+* [Optional] Create a [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) for the Native HA Cross Region Replication (CRR) Group definitions.
+This is used for configuration of the Native HA CRR group, which includes whether its role is Live or Recovery, its CRR group name, and the replication address of the remotes.
 * [Optional] Create an [OpenShift Route](https://docs.openshift.com/container-platform/4.8/networking/routes/route-configuration.html) for the MQ web console.
 This is used when accessing the Web Console from outside of an OpenShift Cluster.
 * [Optional] Create an [OpenShift Route](https://docs.openshift.com/container-platform/4.8/networking/routes/route-configuration.html) for the MQ data traffic.
 This is used when accessing the MQ data port from outside of an OpenShift Cluster.
+* [Optional] Create an [OpenShift Route](https://docs.openshift.com/container-platform/4.8/networking/routes/route-configuration.html) for the Native HA CRR data traffic.
+This is used when accessing the Native HA CRR data replication port from outside of an OpenShift Cluster.
 * [Optional] Create a metrics [Service](https://kubernetes.io/docs/concepts/services-networking/service/) for accessing Queue Manager metrics.

 ## Prerequisites